GH-Label/Agile-Template/README.md

 Priority, Status, and Type which on each issue should have all 3 types each.

+## How to use it

+This repository will been use with https://github.com/kamontat/gh-labels-replacer

 ## Labels

 1. name: [Priority: High](https://github.com/GH-Label/Agile-Template/labels/Priority:%20High)